allefeld/spherical-splines/README.md

-# Spherical Splines for Scalp Potential and Current Density Mapping
+# Spherical splines for scalp potential and current density mapping

 This repository contains code implementing the method published by Perrin, Pernier, Bertrand, Echallier, Spherical splines for scalp potential and current density mapping, *Electroencephalography and Clinical Neurophysiology* 72(2), 184-187, 1989.